gianlucadetommaso/Stein-variational-samplers/README.md

 The directory "python" contains the following items.
 - The directory "SVN".
 This provides an easy-to-use iPython application of SVN to some low-dimensional test cases.

 - The directory "SVOCD".
-This provides code for the test cases implemented in "Stein Variational Online Changepoint Detection with Applications to Hawkes Processes and Neural Networks" [ref].
+This provides code for the test cases implemented in "Stein Variational Online Changepoint Detection with Applications to Hawkes Processes and Neural Networks" https://arxiv.org/pdf/1901.07987.pdf (Detommaso et al., 2019).